Why You Need a “Can’t Wait” Card

 In March 2023, 20 other states had followed Illinois in passing similar legislation.
 If you disclose your medical condition and/or present a "Can't Wait" card to a retail establishment and are still denied access to a restroom, it is possible the establishment could be fined.2,4

-The law defines retail establishment as a “place of business open to the general public for the sale of goods or services.”6 The law, however, does not apply to gas stations, with “a structure of 800 square feet or less, that has an employee toilet facility located within the structure.”6
+The law defines a retail establishment as a “place of business open to the general public for the sale of goods or services.”
+The law, however, does not apply to gas stations, with “a structure of 800 square feet or less, that has an employee toilet facility located within the structure.”2

 It is important to note that some states may require you to present some type of documentation from your doctor verifying a covered medical condition under the Restroom Access Act.
-However, many businesses might be accommodating once you show your “can’t wait” card.
+However, many businesses might be accommodating once you show your “Can’t Wait” card.4

 Being out and about can pose a problem when you are suffering from IBS.
 It may restrict your ability to perform day-to-day activities and have a social life.
 But you shouldn’t have to stay home.

-Having a “can’t wait” card may reduce the chances of an embarrassing accidents or having to explain or prove a medical condition requiring immediate restroom access.
-The “can’t wait” card is as small as a credit card and fits in your wallet.
+Having a “Can’t Wait” card may reduce the chances of an embarrassing accidents or having to explain or prove a medical condition requiring immediate restroom access.
+The "Can't Wait" card is as small as a credit card and fits in your wallet.
 That small card could make your life easier.
 And although the card does not guarantee access to a restroom, most places are happy to help and as noted, some state laws require businesses to do so.1